Small Change (Tom Waits album): Music

 Howe was amazed when he first heard the song, and he's still astonished by it.
 "I do a lot of seminars," he says.
 "Occasionally I'll do something for songwriters.
 They all say the same thing to me.
 'All the great lyrics are done.'
 And I say, 'I'm going to give you a lyric that you never heard before.'"
-Howe then says to his aspiring songwriters, "A battered old suitcase to a hotel someplace / And a wound that will never heal."
+Howe offers the following to his aspiring songwriters: "A battered old suitcase to a hotel someplace / And a wound that will never heal."
 This particular Tom Waits lyric Howe considers to be "brilliant."
 It's "the work of an extremely talented lyricist, poet, whatever you want to say.
 That is brilliant, brilliant work.
 And he never mentions the person, but you see the person."

 The song has been recorded by Rod Stewart on two 1993 albums, Lead Vocalist and Unplugged...and Seated under the title "Tom Traubert's Blues (Waltzing Matilda)".

 The album's closing song, "I Can't Wait to Get Off Work (And See My Baby on Montgomery Avenue)", has a simple musical arrangement, boasting only Waits' voice and piano, with bass by Jim Hughart.
 The lyrics are about Waits' first job at Napoleone Pizza House in San Diego, which he began in 1965, at the age of 16.

+An excerpt of the opening saxophone solo from "Small Change (Got Rained On with His Own .38)" was used for the opening of BBC Two's Moviedrome in 1988, its first season of screening cult films introduced by Alex Cox.